Logistic regression Introduction (2015)

 Medical students, students from clinical and psychological sciences, professionals allied to medicine enhancing their understanding and learning of medical literature, and researchers from different fields of life usually encounter Odds Ratio (OR) throughout their careers.

-When computing the Odds Ratio, one would do:
+When computing the OR, one would do:

 • The numerator is the odds in the intervention arm